biolingbcn/biolingbcn.github.io/_posts/2018-10-10-We-have-a-blog.md

 ---
 layout: post
-title: Welcome to our blog!
+title: Looking beyond the edge of your plate
+subtitle: Speaking to people from different disciplines
 author: Stefanie
 excerpt: Some words to welcome you to our blog but no actual content.
 tag: academia